-The woman accused of crashing her car into a poolside cabana in Fort Lauderdale, Fla., killing a Medford woman and her unborn child, had a blood-alcohol level three times above the legal limit, police said.
+The woman accused of crashing her car into a poolside cabana in Fort Lauderdale, Fla., and killing a Medford woman and her unborn child had a blood-alcohol level three times the legal limit, police said.

 According to police, Rosa Rivera Kim was speeding in March when her car jumped a curb, crossed a sidewalk, and crashed through the side of the cabana, pinning Alanna DeMella inside.

 DeMella, who was 26 and seven months pregnant, died at the scene, as did her unborn son, Joshua Edward.
 Her husband, Michael DeMella, survived with scrapes and bruises.

 Kim, who suffered injuries that were not life-threatening, was arrested Wednesday on two counts of driving under the influence manslaughter and one count of DUI property damage.